Georgian nationalism: Emergence

+Before the rise of nationalism, Georgia already possessed a strong pre-modern Georgian ethnic identity, which was rooted in unique historical consciousness recorded in the rich historiographical tradition, linguistic and religious identity, the sense of connection to one's land, the myth of chosenness, the conceptions about descendence from the common ancestor and the concept of "golden age".
+Despite the political fragmentation of Georgia, the Georgian ethnic identity continued to exist without interruption.
+This was evident in the 18th century thought, which defined the basis for the re-unification of Georgia in ethnic terms, such as common ancestry, descendence from Kartlos, common language and religion.
+In 1790, various Georgian kingdoms and principalities signed the Treaty of the Iberians, which prescribes the unity of all Iverians (Georgians) because they "are blood relatives, of one religion and language".
+Therefore, Georgia met the era of nationalism with a strong ethnic identity and ethnic heritage which served as the basis for the construction of the modern Georgian nationalism by the cultural elites.

 Modern Georgian nationalism emerged in the middle of the 19th century as a reaction to the Russian annexation of fragmented Georgian polities, which terminated their precarious independence, but brought to the Georgians unity under a single authority, relative peace and stability.
 The first to inspire national revival were aristocratic poets, whose romanticist writings were imbued with patriotic laments.
 After a series of ill-fated attempts at revolt, especially, after the failed coup plot of 1832, the Georgian elites reconciled with the Russian rule, while their calls for national awakening were rechanneled through cultural efforts.
 In the 1860s, the new generation of Georgian intellectuals, educated at Russian universities and exposed to European ideas, promoted national culture against assimilation by the Imperial center.
 Led by the literati such as Ilia Chavchavadze, their program attained more nationalistic colors as the nobility declined and capitalism progressed, further stimulated by the rule of the Russian bureaucracy and economic and demographic dominance of the Armenian middle class in the capital city of Tbilisi.
 Chavchavadze and his associates called for the unity of all Georgians and put national interests above class and provincial divisions.
 Their vision did not envisage an outright revolt for independence, but demanded autonomy (Note: Similar to Finland or the former Congress Poland) within the reformed Russian Empire, with greater cultural freedom, promotion of the Georgian language, and support for Georgian educational institutions and the national church, whose independence had been suppressed by the Russian government.